-Uhana is an exciting start up founded to commercialize groundbreaking Stanford research on AI-based mobile network optimization.
+Uhana is an exciting start up out of Stanford that is leveraging AI for mobile network optimization and slicing.
 The company has built a real-time deep learning engine that is being used to optimize network operations and application quality of experience by multiple tier one network operators around the world.

 The Uhana AI engine is deployed in operator private clouds or public cloud infrastructure.
 The AI pipeline begins by ingesting real-time telemetry from many sources, including the mobile network infrastructure and applications.
 The real-time telemetry data is combined with operator policies and joined with other inputs, then processed through application specific neural networks.
 The neural networks deliver real-time, predictive guidance that is used to optimize application QoE and network operations.